 Getting enough protein is crucial to keeping your liver supplied with enough amino acids that will help it function properly and to maintaining muscle mass.
 Your liver uses amino acids from the protein you intake to help it produce glucose that powers your cells and organs.

+I recovered more quickly from workouts, and I had more energy throughout the day.
 Once I was in ketosis and had a good exercise routine, I had to increase my protein intake from about 65 g to at least 80 g and was still able to stay in ketosis.
-I recovered more quickly from workouts and I had more energy throughout the day.

 You’ll want to increase exercise slowly if you don’t already have an exercise routine.
 As your body transitions from burning glucose for fuel to burning fat for fuel, you may start to feel sluggish and weak.
 Stay hydrated and take rest days.